Overview

 Workflow Execution Patterns

-There are two primary patterns for executing a workflow, depending on whether the individual already exists in your system.
+There are two primary patterns for executing a workflow, depending on whether the individual already exists in your system.1.
+Execute for an Existing Entity

 This is the most common pattern.
-If you have already created an individual and have their entityId, you can execute a workflow against them at any time.
+If you have already created anindividual and have their entityId, you can execute a workflow against them at any time.

 Use Cases: